 Jessica Bell completed her MFA at the University of Ottawa. during her studies she was shortlisted for the the RBC painting competition in 2013 and again in 2015.

 Bell has become widely known for her numerous art collaborations with Vancouver based fashion retailer Aritzia where a line of clothing bears her name.
-She was featured recently in Issue #7 of Ottawa based arts and culture magazine, Herd.
+She has recently received a BC Arts Council Grant, and was artist-in-residence at Mass MOCA in 2016.

 necessaryobjects (2014), Series of 10, Chalkboard and spray paint on paper, 38 x 50 inches each (unframed measurement)